asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 Giving people in the organization an opportunity to see what programming is really like will go a long way in addressing this organizational dysfunction.
 Hopefully, with a better understanding of how development teams operate organizations will begin adopting more effective practices.

-Even in organizations that lack this kind of dysfunciton having leadership and management experience team impediments in real-time while the work is being done will help them help the team remove these organizational impediments.
+Even in organizations that lack this level of dysfunciton having leadership and management experience team impediments in real-time will help them help the team resolve the organizational issues causing them.

 ## Conclusion